 - When you and the gelding you’re working with suddenly connect, really tune in to each other and the two of you magically become like one being working toward the same goal.

 This is what we’re looking for in our students, people who want to learn to work with horses in a career that calls upon you to use your brain and your body with your heart and soul.

 We’re not looking to convince anyone to become a student.
 That wouldn’t help us in our school’s mission one bit.
 Surprisingly, we’re not even looking for hundreds of students.
-Fact is, we haven’t yet figured out how to train more than six people at a time.
+Fact is, we haven’t yet figured out how to train more than a handful of people at a time.
 We keep these classes small because we like to work with every student individually — just as we do with the horses — to bring out their unique strengths and best self.

 Our school costs a good amount of money.
 We know that.
 We don’t mind sharing how we figured out tuition.
 We base the amount on what we need to pay ourselves to have the time to work with our students this way.
 We also look at what our graduates do once they’re out in the field to make sure they’re profiting.
 That’s important to us, too.
 Our students continue to tell us they get a good return for their investment, that the training works.
 They’re pleased and productive and we’re happy about that.

 That’s pretty much what we wanted to say to you.